 Community Medical Center has been providing obstetrical and newborn care in Missoula County longer than any other facility.
 In addition, it is one of only three facilities in the state offering high-risk obstetrical care and neonatal intensive care.
 It is a referral center, receiving mothers and infants from throughout western Montana and Idaho.
 Maternal and neonatal emergency transport services are available.

-Community Medical Center is the only hospital in western Montana that has a separate Pediatric Intensive Care Unit for kids.
+Community Medical Center is the only hospital in western Montana that has separate pediatric specific services with Community Children's providing the largest number of pediatric specialsts in Western Montana for both inpatient and outpatient care.

-Community Medical Center's Rehabilitation Center is the largest, most comprehensive and longest-standing program of its kind in the state of Montana.
+Community Medical Center's rehabilitation services is the largest, most comprehensive and longest-standing program of its kind in the state of Montana.
 It is noted for its brain and spinal cord injury, as well as stroke and orthopedic rehab programs.
 It includes a transitional day treatment program for brain injury survivors.

 Location: Community Medical Center is located on a 45-acre campus in Missoula, Montana.
 Missoula is a thriving community of 90,000, nestled in the Rocky Mountains of western Montana between Glacier and Yellowstone National Parks.
 Missoula is the region's major medical and retail center, with a cultural diversity unique to a city of its size, as well as unlimited outdoor recreation for every season.
 It is home to The University of Montana.
 Missoula is the focal point of five valleys, and major north-south and east-west highways pass through.
 Missoula International Airport is served by daily flights on several national airlines.